-Although not a huge country, once you leave the city there can be some quite diverse landscapes to explore in the UAE.
-No need for a luxury supercar, nor a 4×4 to complete most of these road trips.
+Although not a huge country, once you leave the city, some quite diverse landscapes can be explored in the UAE.
+No need for a luxury supercar or a 4×4 to complete most of these road trips.

 Jebel Jais, Ras Al Khaimah

 Drive time from Dubai 2 hours (Abu Dhabi 3 hours)